 I don’t know what it means either, but this error usually occurs when there is not enough RAM left to tell you anything better.
-It typically happens when generating huge tables (tens of thousands rows), too many active windows (several hundred) or importing a large file with too little free RAM to hold, process and write a case.
+It typically happens when generating huge tables (tens of thousands of rows), too many active windows (several hundred) or importing a large file with too little free RAM to hold, process and write a case.

-Increasing machine RAM to 8 or 16 gig will help to some extent because other processes have somewhere else to live, giving Ruby more of the 2 gig.
+Increasing machine RAM to 8 or 16-gig will help to some extent because other processes have somewhere else to live, giving Ruby more of the 2-gig.

 To see how much RAM is being used, Control/Alt/Delete and start Task Manager, then look in the Processes tab for the Ruby entry:

-If memory reaches around 1,700k (1.7 gig) then EEFFACE is imminent on my machine.
-If you have fewer background processes, you may get more.
-GDI Objects must not exceed 10,000.
-This is a Windows limit.
-GDI objects are rapidly consumed by having hundreds of active windows.
+If memory reaches around 1,700k (1.7-gig) then EEFFACE is imminent on my machine.
+If you have fewer background processes, you may find that the limit is slightly higher.